-All these small neighbourhood players needed a central and visible location for a shared space, where could take place gatherings of neighbors, or during earlier hours of the day, a co-working space may be run as a collective.
-Such a place could provide for neighbourhood entrepreneurs a space of encounters, where they could network and over time create a coalition to support their continuous presence in the neighbourhood.
-Moreover, they required communication and networking options, suitable to their specific collective activities in the neighbourhood that could be fulfilled with software applications on a local network.
+All these small neighbourhood players needed a central and visible location for a shared space, where gatherings of neighbours could take place, or during earlier hours of the day, a co-working space could be run as a collective.
+Such a place could provide neighbourhood entrepreneurs with a space for encounters, where they could network and over time create a coalition to support their continuous presence in the neighbourhood.
+Moreover, they required communication and networking options suited to their specific collective activities in the neighbourhood, which could be fulfilled with software applications on a local network.

 At the beginning of 2018, the association L200 was created and successfully applied to be the tenant of a ground floor space on one of the busiest streets in the centre of Zurich.
-The space called L200 has been conceived from the beginning as being hybrid, equipped with digital technology
+The space called L200 has been conceived from the beginning as being hybrid, equipped with digital technology.
 At the L200 space the aim is to intensify its use.
 At the same time, it is a way to provide access to the city as specific places within a political economy of cooperation, of solidarity, and of mutual benefit.
-From the participatory discussions and meetings with neighbourhood actors, it was clear that the location will be shaped at the convergence between individual needs (e.g., co-working space, meeting space, networking of small shops), and collective needs (e.g., place of encounters and networking in the city, of collective learning, of exposure of ideas and neighbourhood initiatives).
-In this complex situation, digital technology had the potential to help from ICTs to organising the associations, and in coordinating the use of time and space.
+From the participatory discussions and meetings with neighbourhood actors, it was clear that the location will be shaped at the convergence between individual needs (e.g. co-working space, meeting space, networking of small shops) and collective needs (e.g. place of encounters and networking in the city, of collective learning, of exposure of ideas and neighbourhood initiatives).
+In this complex situation, digital technology had the potential to contribute to organising the associations and coordinating the use of time and space.